gallosanchez23/roborregos-web-dashboard/README.md

 	$ cd roborregos-web-dashboard
 	```

-3. Create the Docker image.
+3. Create the Docker image (This could take a couple minutes).

 	```bash
 	$ docker-compose build